 The Winter Shelter houses over 300 individuals seeking shelter in the coldest months of winter.
-St. Martin’s Hospitality Center seeks to support the residents and staff at the Winter Shelter by providing necessary services and referrals for clients in need of assistance.
-These services include performing Coordinated Assessments, Medicaid and SNAP enrollment, and providing vital information on the in-house services that St. Martin’s offers, such as job development assistance, behavioral health services, and day shelter programs.
+HopeWorks seeks to support the residents and staff at the Winter Shelter by providing necessary services and referrals for clients in need of assistance.
+These services include performing Coordinated Assessments, Medicaid and SNAP enrollment, and providing vital information on the in-house services that HopeWorks offers, such as job development assistance, behavioral health services, and day shelter programs.

-The Winter Shelter also provides Outreach at St. Martin’s the unique opportunity to reach a large population of people experiencing homelessness in one place in a relatively short time span.
-This access allows St. Martin’s to initiate contact and build relationships with people previously unknown to the organization.
+The Winter Shelter also provides the HopeWorks’ Outreach team the unique opportunity to reach a large population of people experiencing homelessness in one place in a relatively short time span.
+This access allows HopeWorks staff to initiate contact and build relationships with people previously unknown to the organization.
 As we are always seeking to expand our reach to as many people in need of our services as possible, the relationship between the Winter Shelter and Outreach remains an important element of the work we do.

-Shortly after her husband’s death, Maria found herself unable to manage rent payments on her own with her single, modest income.
+Shortly after her husband’s death, Maria found herself unable to manage rent payments on her own.
 In the coldest months, she would stay at the Winter Shelter until it closed.
 Then she would use her disability income to pay for a motel for the first two weeks of the month.
 By mid month, she would be forced to sleep on the street.
-A small, elderly woman with a walker sleeping outside is an easy target, and Maria was robbed several times.
+A small, elderly woman with a walker sleeping outside is an easy target, and Maria has been robbed several times.
 Maria felt completely locked into this pattern and said she expected to die outside, alone.

 When the Outreach Team built a plan with Maria with housing as the end goal, Maria was understandably skeptical.
 It was apparent that she had been disappointed when she had previously sought help.
 But she worked diligently to reach each goal that was set for her, and expressed deep gratitude whenever Outreach provided support.

-Maria’s hard work paid off; through one of the housing programs at St. Martin’s, Maria is now approved for an apartment and is waiting for it to become available.
+Maria’s hard work paid off; through one of the housing programs at HopeWorks, Maria is now approved for an apartment and is waiting for it to become available.
 It is a brand new unit, with a washer and dryer, central heating and air, and a patio.
 Until she can move in, Maria is staying at Barrett House.
-She loves to read, particularly poetry, and has a community center with a library nearby.
+She loves to read, and often visits the community center with a library nearby.

-In the end, Maria proved herself, to Outreach and once again to herself, that she is a survivor.
+In the end, Maria proved to herself and Outreach that she is a survivor.
 She is a survivor of violence, a survivor of loss, and a survivor of homelessness.
 The pattern is finally broken, and this is the beginning of new story for Maria.
 We feel privileged to continue to support her in her journey and we value her for her demonstration of strength and integrity.